Please click icon at right for PDF of artist CV

 While engaged primarily with painting, Durner's practice also includes drawing and design.
 Her drawing practice serves as a discipline, a meditation, and a means of finding source material, and is founded upon her studies with Robert Beverly Hale in artistic anatomy and figure drawing and her continuing practice of drawing after sculpture.
 Durner's pedagogical lineage extends back to Jean-Louis David through Hale who studied drawing with George Bridgman, who studied with Jéan-Leon Gérôme, who studied with Gustave Boulanger, who studied with Paul (Hippolyte) Delaroche, who studied with Baron Antoine-Jean Gros, who studied with Jean-Louis David.

-Durner has a strong interest in design, the history of the relationship between the fine arts and design, and in democratizing the art experience through design.
+Durner has a strong interest in fashion and design, the history of the relationship between the fine arts and design, and in democratizing the art experience through design.

 In March 2021 Absolut Art published three limited edition Durner prints.